jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 ## Visualisation self-assessment and critique
 Overall, the visualisation looks nice and provides an interesting way to compare and contrast many variable across countries.

 For the data munging part, there were a few crude assumptions made to populate missing data.
 Specifically, assigning median or quantile values to the countries with missing values for selected variables could be improved in a follow-up analysis to obtain more applicable figures.
+We could also use more current data - 2012 is a little dated now.

 The graphics in this package look a little 1990's, so perhaps this could be improved for a more visual and meaningful insight.